 Basic Formatting of an APA Paper

-Format your APA paper using the following instructions:
+Format your APA paper according to the following guidelines:

-- Double space (Even your citations in your reference paper)
+- Double space everything, even the citations in your reference paper.

-- Times New Roman – 12 point font
+- Type in Times New Roman, 12 point font.

 Order of Pages